Skip to main content (Press Enter).

 The Unified Command Plan (UCP) is a strategic document that establishes the missions, responsibilities, and geographic areas of responsibility (AORs) for commanders of combatant commands (COCOMs).
 The UCP is a classified executive branch document prepared by the Chairman of the Joint Chiefs of Staff (CJCS).
 The CJCS normally reviews the UCP every two years and makes recommendations to the President, through the Secretary of Defense, on changes that may be necessary.

-There are currently nine unified combatant commands in the Department of Defense – three functional and six geographic.
-Functional COCOMs operate world-wide across geographic boundaries and provide unique capabilities to geographic COCOMs and the Armed Services, while geographic COCOMs operate in clearly delineated areas of operation and have a regional military focus.
+There are currently 10 unified combatant commands in the Department of Defense – four functional and six geographic.
+Functional COCOMs operate world-wide across geographic boundaries and provide unique capabilities to geographic COCOMs and the armed services, while geographic COCOMs operate in clearly delineated areas of responsibility and have a regional military focus.

 GEOGRAPHIC COMBATANT COMMANDS